isomerpages/nlb-biblioasia/_holding-area/Cold War Rivalries: Fuel Propaganda Battle in Singapore in the 1940s and 1950s.md

 “Proletarian literature and art are part of the whole proletarian revolutionary cause…”[^10]

-– Chinese Communist Party Chairman Mao Zedong, 1972
+<div style="text-align: right">– Chinese Communist Party Chairman Mao Zedong, 1972</div>

 After the establishment of the People’s Republic of China in 1949, Chairman Mao Zedong pledged to support global communist revolutionary movements.
 It would take a while but the effort would eventually take off.
 In 1959, a sessional paper from the Legislative Assembly of Singapore noted that “certain publishing houses – the majority of which are in mainland China – are consistently exporting to Singapore books, both ancient and modern, literary and scientific, which are tainted with Communist ideology”.[^11]